Cyber Monday Fraud Could Reach All-time High

 If you are creating accounts instead of checking out as a guest, make sure that the passwords associated are unique and strong.
 Avoid reusing passwords from other websites.
 Password managers can make it easy to create strong passwords and keep them all in a secure place.

-If yyou don’t typically use text and email notifications to monitor your accounts, this is a great time to start.
+If you don’t typically use text and email notifications to monitor your accounts, this is a great time to start.
 Setting up real-time notifications can stop potential fraud quickly.
 For joint accountholders, talk to each other about where you plan to shop so you are both prepared to monitor charges.

-5. Slow down on the click-thrus.
+5. Slow Down on the Click-Thru’s

 As purchase confirmations hit your email account on Cyber Monday, it’s tempting to click now and ask questions later.
 Remain vigilant.
 Take even more time to review the text in confirmation emails, especially if they ask you to click on a link, fill out a form, or provide additional personal information.